farshed/farshed.github.io/src/content/blog/borderline-internals.md

 Impaired mentalizing ability results in the following behaviours among others:

-- **Psychic Equivalence**: Inability to distinguish one's thoughts and feelings from external reality, leading to rigid thinking and a lack of self-reflection. _Feelings become facts._
+- **Psychic equivalence**: Inability to distinguish one's thoughts and feelings from external reality, leading to rigid thinking and a lack of self-reflection. _Feelings become facts._
-- **Emotional Dysregulation**: Struggling to understand one’s own emotional state, leading to poor emotional regulation.
+- **Emotional dysregulation**: Struggling to understand one’s own emotional state, leading to poor emotional regulation.
-- **Impaired Empathy**: Inability to put oneself in the shoes of others and see from their perspective.
+- **Impaired empathy**: Inability to put oneself in the shoes of others and see from their perspective.
-- **Misreading Motives**: Frequently misinterpreting the intentions or motivations of others, leading to defensive or aggressive behaviour.
+- **Misreading motives**: Frequently misinterpreting the intentions or motivations of others, leading to defensive or aggressive behaviour.
 - **Projection**: A tendency to attribute one's own feelings or behaviours to others without evidence.
-- **Emotional Impulsivity**: Reacting to situations without considering the underlying emotions or thoughts that fuel the behaviour.
+- **Emotional impulsivity**: Reacting to situations without considering the underlying emotions or thoughts that fuel the behaviour.
-- **Premature Judgments**: Tendency to make snap judgments or reach premature conclusions about others' intentions or character without sufficient evidence.
+- **Premature judgments**: Tendency to make snap judgments or reach premature conclusions about others' intentions or character without sufficient evidence.

 ## Lack of Whole Object Relations